SlimFast

-SlimFast is an American company headquartered in Palm Beach Gardens, Florida that markets an eponymous brand of shakes, bars, snacks, packaged meals, and other dietary supplement foods sold in the U.S., Canada, France, Germany, Iceland, Ireland, Latin America, and the U.K. SlimFast promotes diets and weight loss plans featuring its food products.
+SlimFast is an American company headquartered in Palm Beach Gardens, Florida, that markets an eponymous brand of shakes, bars, snacks, packaged meals, and other dietary supplement foods sold in the U.S., Canada, France, Germany, Iceland, Ireland, Latin America, and the UK.
+SlimFast promotes diets and weight loss plans featuring its food products.

 There is mixed evidence on the effectiveness of the diet, although it appears to function no better than behavioral counseling.

 History

-SlimFast was started in 1977 as a product line of the Thompson Medical Company, founded in the 1940s by S. Daniel Abraham.
+SlimFast was started in July 1977 as a product line of the Thompson Medical Company, founded in the 1940s by S. Daniel Abraham.
+The product was rolled out nationwide in a marketing campaign that began on July 11, 1977 for "a fat-free, carbohydrate-free, animal-based fortified cherry-flavored protein supplement formula" that promised to make purchasers "feel better, cleaner, stronger and healthier.

 Thompson Medical also sold the controversial weight loss dietary supplement Dexatrim.
 In 1987, Abraham took the brand private, and it was acquired by Unilever in 2000.
 In 2014, Unilever sold SlimFast to Kainos Capital.
 After the sale, KSF Acquisition invested with Kainos Capital in order to take responsibility for the SlimFast brand in the UK, Ireland and Germany.

 In 2018, Glanbia Plc. acquired SlimFast from Kainos Capital.

 On December 3, 2009, SlimFast recalled all of its canned products due to possible bacterial contamination.
 The company stated that it had halted production until the cause was discovered.
 No further problems or issues have been noted.
 In 2011, SlimFast stopped producing cans and has since used plastic bottles.

+On September 17, 2025, Carmel, IN based Heartland Food Products Group (makers of the Splenda brand) acquired Slimfast.

+In October 2025, the company sold its UK and European operations to Supreme, a UK-based company, for $26.5 million.